 How Can I Reduce Stress Levels?

 Stress is inevitable, and we’re all going to continue experiencing it day in and day out.
 However, the good thing is that it’s not impossible to manage your stress and ultimately reduce stress levels.
 There are plenty of cortisol management supplements available and you can even try an at-home saliva testing kit.
-Other things that are proven to reduce stress include laughter, exercise, meditation, and getting at least eight hours of sleep each night.
+Other things that are proven to reduce stress include laughter, exercise, practicing mindfulness, meditation, and getting at least eight hours of sleep each night.